 And after the bachelor’s degree?
 Episode #1 of our alumni video series with Jonas Wresch, a freelance photographer in Hamburg.

-Your contact persons will be happy to assist you with your personal concerns.
-However, due to the large number of inquiries, we ask you to first check our FAQ to see if your question may have already been answered.
+Your contact partners will be happy to assist you with your personal concerns.
+However, due to the large number of enquiries, we ask you to first check our FAQ to see if your question may already have been answered.

 Dean of Studies, Design and Media department